-The Company's authorized capital stock consists of 30,000,000 shares of Common Stock, par value \$.01 per share.
-The following description reflects a 1-for-5.3089 reverse stock split effected in August 1996 pursuant to which each outstanding share of the Company's Class A and Class B common stock became 0.1883629 share of Common Stock, and the underlying class of stock and number of shares issuable upon exercise, and the exercise price per share, of each outstanding option and warrant were adjusted accordingly.
+Upon completion of this Offering, the Company's authorized capital stock will consist of 30,000,000 shares of Common Stock, par value \$.01 per share.
+The following description reflects (i) a 1-for-5.3089 reverse stock split to be effective immediately prior to completion of this Offering and (ii) the automatic redesignation upon completion of this Offering of all of the Company's outstanding shares of Class A and Class B common stock and outstanding options to purchase shares of Class A or Class B common stock as a like number of shares of Common Stock, as the case may be.
 See "-- Reverse Stock Split."